solana-labs/ecosystem/projects/grape protocol.md

 slug: "grapeprotocol"
 name: "Grape Protocol"
 date: 2021-06-22
-logline: "Decentralized Social Networking"
+logline: "GRAPE is a protocol for building token-based membership communities on the Solana blockchain."
 cta: "https://twitter.com/solanagrape"
 category: app
 logo: /img/grapeprotocol.svg
 status: Live
 ---

-Solana is used to validate users and to store social data
+$GRAPE is a protocol for building token-based membership communities on the Solana blockchain.
+Solana is used to validate users and to store social data.